Fox Islands (Lake Michigan): Recreation

 The waters of North Fox are used for swimming, free diving, and scuba diving.
 There are at least four known wrecks off the shores of the island.
 The beaches range from rocky to sandy, and are known for sunbathing.
-Be aware of currents and the sometimes cold water.
 There are no lifeguards and cell service is not reliable.
 If boating in, there is no harbor, and anchors must be used.
 Shallow and rocky waters surround the island.
-Camping and fires should be done in designated areas only (Southwestern end of the airstrip).
+Camping and fires are allowed in designated areas only (Southwestern end of the airstrip).
 Hunting is by permit only.
-Be aware of spiders, snakes, and bugs.
 The island is currently operated as part of the Beaver Islands State Wildlife Research Area.
 More information can be found at the Michigan DNR's website.